oriumgames/pecs/readme.md

 ## Bundle Organization

-Structure your game with multiple bundles:
+Structure your game with multiple bundles.
+Bundle names are used in panic/error messages for easier debugging.

 ```go
 func main() {